 Once the divorce is finalized and the dust settles, it’s important to note that custody issues may be far from over.
 Until the child turns 18, there’s always the possibility of continued disputes over custody, child support payments, visitation, and more.

 Whether you’re approaching an upcoming divorce, want to modify your current custody arrangement, or are dealing with continued custody issues in CA, know that we can help.
 At the Law Offices of James P. White, our seasoned attorneys take the time to sit down with you and learn about your specific circumstances and legal needs.

-Call our office at 925-271-0999 to schedule a free initial consultation and learn more about how we can help you with any and all matters involving child custody and family law in CA.
+Call our office at 925-271-0999 to schedule a initial consultation and learn more about how we can help you with any and all matters involving child custody and family law in CA.